o3de/o3de.org/content/docs/learning-guide/tutorials/environments/understanding-frequency-separation.md

 ### Tiling images

-If you are working with tiling images, you will want to use the following steps in order to make sure that both the low pass and high pass will continue to properly tile after the frequency splitting happens:
+For tiling images, use the following steps before separating low and high frequencies to ensure that both the low pass and high pass tile properly:

-* Select All
-* Edit > Define Pattern ...
+1. Select the base image
+1. Choose  **Edit** > **Define Pattern...**
-  * Save the base image as a pattern
+1. Save the selected base image as a pattern
-* Image > Canvas Size
-  * Width/Height 300%
-* Edit > Fill ...
+1. Choose  **Image** > **Canvas Size...**
+1. In the Canvas Size dialog, set **Width** and  **Height** to 300%
+1. Create a 3x3 tiled image.
+Choose **Edit** > **Fill...** In the Fill dialog do the following:
-  * Contents: Patterns
+    * Set **Contents** to Patterns
-  * Custom Pattern: (select the pattern you made previously from the base image)
+    * Choose **Custom Pattern** and select the pattern you made from the base image in step 3.
-  * Note: This fills the image with the pattern.
-Consider it a 3x3 tiled version of your image, so we can work on the center tile.
-* Now repeat the steps above for splitting the image frequencies
-* Image > Canvas Size
+1. Perform the previous steps for [Generating low and high pass](#generating-low-and-high-pass) layers
+1. Choose **Image** > **Canvas Size...**
-  * Width/Height: 33.33%, or the <original image size> in pixels
+1. In the Canvas Size dialog set **Width** and **Height** to 33.33%, or the original image size in pixels to crop the image to the center tile.

-These steps allow the gaussian blur to take into account the wrapped tiling along the adjacent borders.
-Now, when the low pass (blur) is calculated, the pixel information wraps.
-Then, when it's subtracted and cropped both the low pass and the high pass will still tile properly.
+The preceding steps allow the Gaussian blur to take into account the wrapped tiling along the adjacent borders.
+When the low pass (blur) is calculated, the pixel information wraps.
+When it's subtracted and cropped, both the low pass and the high pass tile properly.

 ## Blending

-Next, we will combine (blend) the low pass (Layer 2) and the high pass (Layer 3).
+Next, you'll combine (blend) the low pass (Layer 2) and the high pass (Layer 3).

-* In Photoshop, set the layer blend mode of the high pass to Linear light
+In Photoshop, set the layer blend mode of the high pass to Linear light.

 ![Photoshop: Set blend mode of high pass to Linear light](/images/learning-guide/tutorials/environments/detail_macro_materials/ps_linear_light.png)

-As you can see in the screenshot, we've restored the original image fidelity by properly blending the low + high pass frequencies back together.
+In the preceding screenshot, the original image fidelity is restored by properly blending the low and high pass frequencies together.

 ## Downsampled low pass

-With the blending of low pass + high pass, we can actually downsample the low pass image and still achieve a final blended image with little perceptible loss in quality.
-We will downsample the low pass to a much smaller image, then reconstruct the image from two maps of different resolutions.
-Theoretically, we will loose some information which may decrease aspects like the fidelity, quality and overall data integrity of the image, but we can experiment with the levels to see where the quality of the final image starts to breakdown.
+With the blending of low pass and high pass, you can downsample the low pass image and still achieve a final blended image with little perceptible loss in quality.
+The following example downsamples the low pass to a much smaller image, then reconstructs the image from two maps of different resolutions.
+Some information is lost, which might decrease aspects such as fidelity, quality, and overall data integrity of the image, but you can experiment with the levels to find an acceptable result.

 | <div style="width:160px">Original Low Pass<br>(1024 x 1024 pixels)</div> | <div style="width:160px">Downsampled<br>(64 x 64 pixels)</div> | <div style="width:160px">Interpolated<br>(Bilinear)</div> | <div style="width:160px">Reconstructed<br>(Interpolated + Original High Pass)</div> |<div style="width:160px">Difference<br>(Original - Reconstructed)</div> |
 |-|-|-|-|-|